learningtcc/java-rest-api-template/README.md

 ## How do run it?

+You will need [gradle](https://gradle.org/) run and build the template.

 Mode | How | How in debug?
 --- | --- | ---
 Development | `gradle run` | `gradle run --debug-jvm`